Total Operation Round Up Dollars Raised

 Here are recent individuals and groups in Walton EMC’s 10-county service area that have benefited from Round Up funds:

-Lekotek of Georgia
+Angel House of Georgia

-Assistance for two individuals.
+Assistance for three individuals.

 Heirborn Servants Project Manager Tiffany Castro, left, accepts an Operation Round Up donation from Walton EMC Communications Specialist Morgan Spivey.
 The funds will help to provide transportation for single mothers and trafficking victims.